-Jan Grigg is a qualified PGCE Biology/Science Teacher and currently teaches in a Large Secondary School in Morayshire.
+Jan Grigg is a qualified PGCE Biology/Science Teacher and has taught in a Large Secondary School in Morayshire since 2001.
 She has been sharing Mindfulness Practices with young people for 20 years.
 IN 1998-2000 she was the Headteacher of a Secondary school and introduced Mindfulness practices to this school with the support of the local community.

-Jan has since taught 3500 secondary aged pupils Mindfulness practices and conducted her Masters in Mindfulness Studies writing her thesis on research she conducted on the 'Effects of Mindfulness on the Health and Wellbeing of Secondary Pupils in Scottish Secondary Schools'
+Jan has since taught 4000 Secondary aged pupils Mindfulness practices and conducted her Masters in Mindfulness Studies writing her thesis on research she conducted on the 'Effects of Mindfulness on the Health and Wellbeing of Secondary Pupils in Scottish Secondary Schools'

 BENEFITS OF MINDFULNESS IN THE CLASSOOM

-She has worked in her current post for 14 years and has steadily introduced Mindfulness into her classroom practice to over 3000 pupils ranging in age from 12-18 years.
-During research for her recent Masters in Mindfulness Degree she studied the Effects of Mindfulness practices on her pupils and found that most pupils (94% of random samples of 180 pupils) enjoyed the practices and felt calmer, more present and more able to carry out their learning in the classroom.
+Jan introduced Mindfulness into her classroom practice to over 4000 pupils ranging in age from 12-18 years.
+During research for her Masters in Mindfulness Degree (2013) she studied the effects of Mindfulness practices on her pupils and found that most pupils (94% of random samples of 180 pupils) enjoyed the practices and felt calmer, more present and more able to carry out their learning in the classroom.
 They also reported feeling that the class got on better as a group and that there was less conflict and a calmer atmosphere.

 Benefits to Health and Wellbeing